halcyxnic/MatchSelector/README.md

 # Custom 10-man Match Selector

+## Install python
+Go to [the Official Python Downloads page](https://www.python.org/downloads/) and download the latest version of Python.
+This *should* be the only requirement before getting started.

 ## How to download this program
 1. Look for the green "<> Code" button.
 2. Click on "Download ZIP"